is the name for the science fiction universe created by British author Neal Asher, and the Earth-based United Nations in space, The Polity.

 - Took a Level in Badass: Ian Cormac takes this in epic levels.
 Mr. Crane, as if he isn't scary enough being able to swim in lava as if it's water, But is later modified by a Dragon Sphere to be able to subvert and control Jain Technology without being infected.

 - Logically, it should extend to any non-native of Spatterjay who gets infected with the Hooper virus.
-Nothing says Badass more than having a localized sport that requires you to remove at least a metre of uninterrupted intestine without the opponent removing both your eyes or the two of you both passing out from bloodloss.
+Nothing says Badass more than having a localized sport that requires you to remove at least a meter of uninterrupted intestine without the opponent removing both your eyes or the two of you both passing out from bloodloss.

 - Sniper the war drone undergoes one of these as he goes from a centuries old outdated design of body (which was nevertheless badass) to a bleeding edge artificial body that combined with his trademark guile allowed him to survive being outnumbered by jain soldiers.